Learning Latent Energy-Based Models via Interacting Particle Langevin Dynamics: EXPERIMENTS

 To validate the effectiveness of our method on high dimensional data, we train \gls*{iplebm} on three standard image datasets: CIFAR10 \citep{krizhevsky2009learning}, SVHN \citep{svhn2011}, and CelebA64 \citep{liu2015faceattributes}.
 Following \citet{pang2020ebmprior}, we use the same architecture for both the energy-based prior and the generator network.
 We train all models for $200$ epochs with a batch size of $128$; the number of particles is set to $N=10$ to balance performance and efficiency following \citet{kuntz2023}.
+We additionally test our method on high resolution CelebA-HQ $256\times 256$ datasets~\citep{liu2015faceattributes,karras2018progressive} using $N=5$ particles to demonstrate its scalability.
 The complete implementation details and training hyperparameters are provided in \Cref{app:image_details}.